ARCHER2-HPC/archer2-docs/docs/archer-migration/data-migration.md

 This short guide explains how to move data from the ARCHER service to the ARCHER2 service.

 !!! note
     This section assumes that you have an active ARCHER and ARCHER2 account, and that you have successfully logged in to both accounts.

+!!! tip
+    Unlike normal access, ARCHER to ARCHER2 transfer has been set up to require only one form of authentication.
+You will not need to generate a new SSH key pair to transfer data from ARCHER to ARCHER2 as your password will suffice.

-First, login to the ARCHER(1) data transfer node (making sure to change `auser` to your username):
+First, login to the ARCHER(1) (making sure to change `auser` to your username):

     ssh auser@login.archer.ac.uk